mohlsen/check-engine/README.md

 ```

-The result object contains higher level status, as well as information for individual packages that were validated.
+The resolved object contains higher level status, as well as information for individual packages that were validated.
 The above example only shows the high level.
 The object structure for the result object is as follows:

 ```javascript
 {